 The Austin E. Knowlton Memorial Scholarships award $4,000 to two first-year students and can be renewed annually for four years.
-Applicants must be residents of Ohio and plan to major in STEM (science, technology, engineering or math)-related fields.
+Applicants must be residents of Ohio and plan to major in: Mathematics, Engineering, Computer Science, Information Technology, Physics, Accounting, Biology or Chemistry.

 Knowlton Scholars will have special opportunities to work alongside faculty members, interact with campus speakers and attend off-campus conferences.